avinash-pottelu/CodeAlpha_DataAnalytics/README.md

 - Female students performed better in reading and writing.
 - Male students scored slightly higher in mathematics.
 - Students who completed test preparation performed better overall.

+# Task 2: Data Visualization using Power BI

+This project is part of the CodeAlpha Data Analytics Internship.

+## Objective
+The objective of this task is to create an interactive and insightful data visualization dashboard to analyze sales performance.

+## Dataset
+The dataset used contains sales transaction details such as:
+- Product Line
+- Country
+- Order Date
+- Sales
+- Quantity Ordered

+## Dashboard Features
+- Total Sales (Card)
+- Total Quantity Sold (Card)
+- Sales by Product Line (Bar Chart)
+- Sales by Country (Column Chart)
+- Monthly Sales Trend (Line Chart)

+## Tool Used
+- Microsoft Power BI

+## Outcome
+The dashboard provides a clear overview of sales performance, helping to identify top-performing products, regions, and sales trends over time.